 - (f) Permitted trading activities of qualifying foreign excluded funds.
 The prohibition contained in § 248.3(a) does not apply to the purchase or sale of a financial instrument by a qualifying foreign excluded fund.
-For purposes of this paragraph (f), a qualifying foreign excluded fund means a banking entity that: - (1) Is organized or established outside the United States, and the ownership interests of which are offered and sold solely outside the United States; - (2) (i) Would be a covered fund if the entity were organized or established in the United States, or - (ii) Is, or holds itself out as being, an entity or arrangement that raises money from investors primarily for the purpose of investing in financial instruments for resale or other disposition or otherwise trading in financial instruments; - (3) Would not otherwise be a banking entity except by virtue of the acquisition or retention of an ownership interest in, sponsorship of, or relationship with the entity, by another banking entity that meets the following: - (i) The banking entity is not organized, or directly or indirectly controlled by a banking entity that is organized, under the laws of the United States or of any State; and - (ii) The banking entity's acquisition or retention of an ownership interest in or sponsorship of the fund meets the requirements for permitted covered fund activities and investments solely outside the United States, as provided in section 248.13(b); - (4) Is established and operated as part of a bona fide asset management business; and - (5) Is not operated in a manner that enables any other banking entity to evade the requirements of section 13 of the BHC Act or this part.
+For purposes of this paragraph (f), a qualifying foreign excluded fund means a banking entity that: - (1) Is organized or established outside the United States, and the ownership interests of which are offered and sold solely outside the United States;

+- (i) Would be a covered fund if the entity were organized or established in the United States, or - (ii) Is, or holds itself out as being, an entity or arrangement that raises money from investors primarily for the purpose of investing in financial instruments for resale or other disposition or otherwise trading in financial instruments; - (3) Would not otherwise be a banking entity except by virtue of the acquisition or retention of an ownership interest in, sponsorship of, or relationship with the entity, by another banking entity that meets the following: - (i) The banking entity is not organized, or directly or indirectly controlled by a banking entity that is organized, under the laws of the United States or of any State; and - (ii) The banking entity's acquisition or retention of an ownership interest in or sponsorship of the fund meets the requirements for permitted covered fund activities and investments solely outside the United States, as provided in § 248.13(b); - (4) Is established and operated as part of a bona fide asset management business; and - (5) Is not operated in a manner that enables the banking entity that sponsors or controls the qualifying foreign excluded fund, or any of its affiliates, to evade the requirements of section 13 of the BHC Act or this part.